teethefox/Front-End-Development-Test/README.md

 - Does the live page look just like the Photoshop design?
 - Can the project be built using `npm run build`?
 - Is the page working without any JS errors?
 - Have files been optimized?
+Are best suited image file types being utilized for graphics?

 ## Deliverables and Deadline
 Please deliver final product by forking this repositiory on your personal git hub account.
 When completed, email the repo URL to austin.branham@tetongravity.com and drew.holt@tetongravity.com